 www.divo.it

-We don’t aren’t really missing anything in terms of range proposals; what is hard to find is athe correct relation balance between quality and price.
+We aren’t really missing anything in terms of range proposals; what is hard to find is the correct balance between quality and price.
 Unfortunately, top brands don’t always care about this ratio.

-It’s not an easy time for upcoming designers now: stores don’t want to take risks and propose only things that have already proven to be a success, without thinking forward and investing into new names.
-Among new namesthese newcomers, J.W.
+It’s not an easy time for upcoming designers now: stores don’t want to take risks and propose only things that have already proven to be a success, without thinking forward and investing in new names.
+Among these newcomers, J.W.
 Anderson, who has already become a creative director for Loewe, is a breath of fresh air.
 Another inspiring up-and-coming label is Marco De Vincenzo.

 Laure Hériard-Dubreuil